-Funding assets represent around 82% of Group obligations, with different rates depending on the country.
+Funding assets represent around 91% of Group obligations, with different rates depending on the country.

-Accordingly defined benefit plan obligations in the United Kingdom are fully hedged, those in the United States and in France hedged 96%, while they are not funded in Germany.
+Accordingly defined benefit plan obligations in France, the United Kingdom and the United States are fully hedged, while they are not funded in Germany.

-The breakdown of the fair value of plan assets is as follows: 75% bonds, 12% equities and 13% other investments.
+The breakdown of the fair value of plan assets is as follows: 73% bonds, 13% equities and 14% other investments.
 Directly held Societe Generale shares are not significant.

-Funding assets excess is EUR 191 million.
+Funding assets excess is EUR 347 million.

-Employer contributions to be paid to post-employment defined benefit plans for 2021 are estimated at EUR 16 million.
+Employer contributions to be paid to post-employment defined benefit plans for 2022 are estimated at EUR 12 million.